n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.storyblok.md

 # Storyblok

-The Storyblok node allows you to automate work in Storyblok, and integrate Storyblok with other applications. n8n has built-in support for a wide range of Storyblok features, including getting, deleting, and publishing stories.
+Use the Storyblok node to automate work in Storyblok, and integrate Storyblok with other applications. n8n has built-in support for a wide range of Storyblok features, including getting, deleting, and publishing stories.

 On this page, you'll find a list of operations the Storyblok node supports and links to more resources.